 The plugin provides two build steps:

-1. Execute TPT test cases: The TPT test cases are executed and the test results are converted into JUnit-XML files.
-If Jenkins is operating as master in master-slave-mode, it will delegate the work to slave jobs.
+- Execute TPT test cases: The TPT test cases are executed and the test results are converted into JUnit-XML files.
+If the build step is operating in distributing mode, it will delegate the work to worker jobs.

-2. Execute TPT tests slave: Execute the work delegated to it by Execute TPT test cases in master slave mode.
+- Execute TPT tests as a worker for a TPT distributing job: Execute the work delegated to it by Execute TPT test cases in distributing mode.

 You have two options to publish the TPT test results:

 Simply create a new Jenkins Job and add the Execute TPT test cases build step and configure it as needed.
-Do not set the option "Distribute work to TPT slave jobs".
+Do not set the option "Distribute work to TPT worker jobs".

 Make sure:

-Using only Execute TPT test cases and Execute TPT tests slave (master slave mode)
+Using only Execute TPT test cases and Execute TPT tests as a worker for a TPT distributing job (distributing mode)

-You can configure the Execute TPT test cases build step to delegate the work to a slave job by setting the option "Distribute work to TPT slave jobs".
-The slave job must contain a Execute TPT tests slave build step.
+You can configure the Execute TPT test cases build step to delegate the work to a worker job by setting the option "Distribute work to TPT worker jobs".
+The worker job must contain a Execute TPT tests as a worker for a TPT distributing job build step.

-When all slave jobs are finished the Execute TPT test cases build step will copy the test data into its workspace.
+When all worker job build are finished the Execute TPT test cases build step will copy the test data into its workspace.
 The job will now generate an overall report and If you configured the job for publishing via JUnit the JUNit XML files.

 Make sure:

-• Only one slave job build runs on a node at any given time.
+- Only one worker job build runs on a node at any given time.

-The Execute TPT tests slave will communicate with TPT via a network protocol (Java RMI).
+The Execute TPT tests as a worker for a TPT distributing job will communicate with TPT via a network protocol (Java RMI).
 If two builds are using the same port and would run on the same node the outcome of the execution would be nondeterministic.
 Use e.g. the Throttle Concurrent Builds Plugin to prevent builds from runnig on the same node.

 The plugin supports Jenkins pipelines.
 The easies way to get a valid configuration is to use the Pipeline Snippet Generator.
 The plugin provides the following steps: tptExecute, tptReport, and tptAgent.